mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 ### Configuring The Jupyter Lab Server

+Enter into the jupyter folder of this repository - it should be loaded in the jupyter file navigator.

 Double click on the configure-notebook-server.ipynb and follow the instructions.
 This setup only needs to be done one time.

 **Enhancement: The notebook server can be automated to automatically run a notebook.
 We can configure the notebook to load the notebook and execute it, skipping these two manual steps.**